inato/data-engineer-take-home-test/README.md

 Note:
 - If you haven't completed step 2, you can use the data stored in `./sample/applications_sample.csv`.
-- There is no requirement to set up a database; we will solely focus on the SQL code.
+- There is no requirement to set up a database.
+We will solely focus on the SQL code.

-Enjoy the assignment and good luck!

 ## Data details